 - 1. If in the original IPv4 packet header, the DF (Don't Fragment) flag is SET, the eRouter MUST discard the packet.
 It MUST return an ICMP message with type = 3 (unreachable), code = 4 (fragmentation needed and Don't Fragment was set).
 The next hop MTU field MUST be set to the size of the tunnel MTU. - 2.
-If in the original IPv4 packet header, the DF (Don't Fragment) flag is CLEAR, the eRouter MUST perform fragmentation of any IPv4 packet that will exceed the negotiated tunnel MTU.
+If in the original IPv4 packet header, the DF (Don't Fragment) flag is CLEAR, the eRouter MUST perform fragmentation of any IPv4 packet that exceeds 1460-bytes.
 The eRouter MAY fragment in one of two ways: - a.
 Via [RFC 6333] Section 5.3 where the original IPv4 packet is encapsulated into the IPv6 payload before fragmentation. - b.
 Via alternative method where the original IPv4 packet is fragmented first and then each fragment is placed into a separate IPv6 packet. - 3.
 The method of fragmentation (a or b) MUST be configurable.

-The eRouter MUST support TCP MSS clamping for IPv4 packets and MUST overwrite the TCP MSS with a value supported by the negotiated tunnel MTU.
+The eRouter MUST support TCP MSS clamping for IPv4 packets and MUST overwrite the TCP MSS with a value of 1420 Bytes.